magnet-cl/magnetizer-fabric/README.md

 `fab -H <user>@<host> <task1> <task2>`

 ### Examples
-To get zsh installed and set as the default shell on your local machine, you should ran:
+To get zsh installed and set as the default shell on your local machine, you should run:

 `fab -H <user>@localhost zsh.install `

-A concatenation example could be that you want that your current public key is accepted in your own computer (to speed up Magnetizer calls) and install vim configuration:
+A concatenation example could be that you want that your current public key is accepted in your own computer (to speed up Magnetizer calls) and install vim
+configuration:

 `fab -H <user>@localhost ssh.add_authorized_key vim.install`

+## Server initial configuration
+In order to configure a new server (usually a VPS), you must run the following sequence of commands:

+1. Add `<user>` with `sudo` as extra group: `fab admin.add_user:<user>,sudo -H root@host`
+1. Allow sudoers without password: `fab admin.sudo_without_password -H root@host`
+1. Disable password authentication: `fab ssh.disable_password_authentication
+-H root@host`
+1. Disable root login: `fab ssh.disable_root_login -H root@host`
+1. Add your public ssh key to the authorized keys: `fab ssh.add_authorized_key -H <user>@host` (Please notice that this command must be run giving the user previously created).
+1. Reloads SSH configuration: `fab ssh.reload_configuration root@host`

+Afterwards, we strongly recommend you to install zsh and vim through the tasks provided.

-### Available commands
+## Available commands

     * admin.add_user: Adds user, its group can also be specified.
     * nginx.install_passenger: Installs nginx with passenger support.